-- The Austrian battery collection scheme has been built up since the early nineties.
-In 2008 it moved from a single organisation model to competing organisations.
+Legal and organisational developments: The Austrian battery collection scheme has been built up since the early nineties.
+In 2008, it transitioned from a single organisation model to competing organisations.
 Municipalities continue to play a key role in collection.
 The clearing house organises awareness creation measures effectively.
-POM and collection reporting requirements are less detailed than elsewhere. - Since the mid-nineties, collection rates of 40-50% have been achieved.
-Since 2011, rates have increased from 50% to 54% in 2014.
-Since 2010 collection volumes have increased steadily by an average of over 6% per year, POM by around 3% annually.